-A symmetric function $S: E \times E \to [0,1]$ measures the similarity between experiences $u, v \in E$.
+As in Bordalo et al (2023), a symmetric function $S: E \times E \rightarrow [0,1]$ measures the similarity between experiences $u, v \in E$.
 Similarity increases in the number of features shared by u and v, and is maximal, equal to 1, when u = v.
-For instance, a death from Covid is more similar to a death from pneumonia than it is to a death from homicide; a death from Covid is even less similar to non-adverse, non-health-related experiences such as finding a job.
+For instance, a death from Covid is more similar to a death from pneumonia than to a death from homicide, and even less similar to non-adverse, non-health-related experiences such as finding a job.
 Recency is also a form of similarity: recent experiences are more similar to the present because they occurred in a similar context.
 We define the similarity between sets of experiences $A, B \subset E$ as the average pairwise similarity of their elements,

-S(A, B) is symmetric and increases in feature overlap between the members of A and B. The similarity between two disjoint subsets of E can be positive when their elements share some features.
+S(A, B) is symmetric and rises in feature overlap between the members of A and B. The similarity between two disjoint subsets of E can be positive when their elements share some features.

-The DM evaluates event H, such as death conditional on Covid infection, which we denote by H = CD.
-Based on (1), denote by $S(e) \equiv S(e, H)$ the similarity between experience e and H.
+The DM evaluates event H, such as death conditional on Covid infection, denoted by H = D|C. Denote by $S(e) \equiv S(e, H)$ the similarity between experience e and H defined as in (1).